 - psychoactive disorders

-What’s more, ashwagandha may stimulate your immune system, potentially exacerbating autoimmune diseases, such as rheumatoid arthritis, multiple sclerosis, and lupus (
+What’s more, ashwagandha may stimulate your immune system, potentially exacerbating autoimmune diseases, such as rheumatoid arthritis, multiple sclerosis, and lupus.
+In addition, it may increase testosterone levels, so it should be avoided by people with hormone-sensitive prostate cancer (

 Therefore, it’s best to consult your healthcare practitioner before using ashwagandha.